-Charlotte has performed internationally; some of her most notable performances include the Bali Arts Festival in Denpasar, Bali, the American Dance Festival and Shaniwarwada Festival in Pune, India.
+Charlotte has performed internationally, most recently being featured in Kolkata, India at the Chowdhury Festival, where leading practitioners of Indian classical music and dance are featured.
+Some of other notable performances include the Bali Arts Festival in Denpasar, Bali, the American Dance Festival and Shaniwarwada Festival in Pune, India.
 The San Francisco Chronicle wrote of her solo performance at international kathak festival at Yerba Buena Center for the Arts: “Thursday night's triumph belonged to Charlotte Moraga, as fast and focused as an arrow, delighting the crowd with double turns that stopped on a dime.
 She has technical virtuosity, but more importantly she has intention, and an intelligence that shapes every step.”
 In 2007 Charlotte received the Shenson Performing Arts Fellowship and toured as a soloist throughout South India and she co-created, Sangam a collaboration with tap dancer, Chloe Arnold in Pandit Das' India Jazz Progressions.
 She created a new work in residence with CounterPULSE's Performing Diaspora, on the 12th century mystic poem, Conference of the Birds, collaborating with composer and musician Prasant Radhakrishnan.
 She performed an excerpt of this work at the 2013 Ethnic Dance Festival and at San Francisco Trolley Dances in 2016.
+Her choreography to Sare Nau premiered at the 40th Anniversary of the San Francisco Ethnic Dance Festival at the S.F.
+Opera House in 2018 and her choreography Aranya Devi will premiere at the Ethnic Dance Festival at Zellerbach Hall in July 2019.
 Charlotte has choreographed multiple pieces for the Chitresh Das Youth Company and Pandit Das has included some of her choreography in his seminal works: Pancha Jati, Shabd, Sita Haran and others.
 Her articles on kathak have been published in Dance Spirit, Dance USA ejournal, In Dance magazine, among others.

 More Critical Acclaim for Charlotte Moraga